Sentientism

-Sentientism (or sentiocentrism) is an ethical philosophy that places organismal sentience at the center of moral concern.
-It holds that both humans and other, non-human sentient beings have interests that must be considered.
-Gradualist sentientism assigns moral consideration based on the degree of sentience.
+Sentientism (or sentiocentrism) is an ethical philosophy according to which sentience is the basis of moral consideration.
+It holds that moral consideration extends to all sentient beings.
+Gradualist sentientism assigns moral consideration weighted by the degree of sentience.

-Sentientists argue that assigning different moral weights to sentient beings arbitrarily, based solely on their species membership, constitutes a form of unjustified discrimination known as speciesism.
-Many individuals who identify as humanists consider themselves sentientists, a term that does not imply that humanism is solely concerned with human interests.
-Sentientism, therefore, opposes the philosophy advocating only human-centered ethics.
+Sentientists argue that assigning different levels of moral consideration solely on the basis of species membership, rather than attributes such as sentience, is a form of unjustified discrimination known as speciesism.

-Origin
+Etymology

-The term sentientism was used by John Rodman in 1977 who referred to Peter Singer's philosophy as "a kind of zoöcentric sentientism".
-Andrew Linzey defined the term in 1980 to denote an attitude that arbitrarily favours sentients over non-sentients.
+The term sentientism was used by John Rodman in 1977, when he described Peter Singer's philosophy as "a kind of zoöcentric sentientism".
+Andrew Linzey defined the term in 1980 as an attitude that arbitrarily favours sentient beings over non-sentient beings.